Yogi Bear and the Magical Flight of the Spruce Goose: Home media

 On July 28, 1988, the movie was released on VHS in the United States by Worldvision Home Video.
 On December 7, 2010, Warner Archive released Yogi Bear and the Magical Flight of Spruce Goose on DVD in NTSC picture format with all region encoding.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.

+The film was released on Blu-ray as part of a Hanna-Barbera Superstars 10 boxset through Warner Archive on February 20, 2024.
+The film was remastered in HD.